Topic 6 - Intro to Hypothesis Testing

 Motivating Example - The Sampling Distribution

-You decide to set up an experiment to test whether the generator is choosing the Special Cup more often than the other three cups.
-You play 100 rounds and record the number of times the Special Cup was selected for the races.
+You decide to set up an experiment, playing 100 rounds of Mario Kart, to test whether the generator is choosing the Special Cup more often than the other three cups.
+You use the random generator to determine how many rounds should be played in each cup.

 According to the Central Limit Theorem, if \(p=0.25\), what is the sampling distribution of the sample proportion, \(\hat{p}\), of rounds played in the Special Cup out of the 100 total rounds played?